-DJ Baxendale enters his third season on the Razorback baseball program’s staff in 2022.
+DJ Baxendale enters his fourth season on the Arkansas baseball staff in 2023.

-Baxendale pitched at Arkansas from 2010-12, cementing himself as one of the Hogs’ top hurlers during Arkansas’ 2012 run to the College World Series.
-He won a team-best eight wins that season, tossing 107.0 innings, racking up 96 strikeouts for a 3.11 ERA.
+Baxendale pitched at Arkansas from 2010-12, cementing himself as one of the Hogs’ top hurlers during the team’s 2012 run to the College World Series.
+He won a team-best eight games that season, tossing 107.0 innings and racking up 96 strikeouts with a 3.11 ERA.

-His 2011 season was his arguably his best on the mound while donning the cardinal & white, posting a 10-2 record over 19 appearances and 12 starts, with three saves to go with it.
+His 2011 season was arguably his best on the mound as a Razorback, posting a 10-2 record over 19 appearances and 12 starts with three saves.
 He totaled 79 strikeouts, allowing 15 earned runs over 85.1 frames of work for a 1.58 ERA, the best among starting pitchers at Arkansas that year.

-Following the 2012 season, Baxendale signed professionally after getting drafted in the 10th round by the Minnesota Twins.
-He spent eight years playing minor league baseball for the organization, including the past four seasons for the Twins’ Class AAA affiliate in Rochester, New York.
+Baxendale was selected by the Minnesota Twins in the 10th round of the 2012 MLB Draft.
+He spent eight years playing minor league baseball for the organization, including four seasons with the Twins’ Triple-A affiliate in Rochester, N.Y.